ywabar/it431-dl1-NextJSSample/README.md

 3. Set up the environment variables:
    Create a `.env.local` file in the root directory with the following content:

    ```
    NEXT_PUBLIC_APP_URL=http://localhost:3000
    ```

+   > **IMPORTANT:** Make sure the URL in `NEXT_PUBLIC_APP_URL` matches exactly with the endpoint displayed when you run the development server (typically http://localhost:3000, but it may be different if that port is in use).
+This ensures API routes work correctly for your specific setup.

    This variable is used to ensure API routes work correctly in both development and production environments.

 ## Running the Application